 ACADEMY FOR THE ADVANCEMENT

-Junior and Senior students extend their theoretical knowledge and laboratory skills to the study of organic chemistry and can choose among several AP or IB science electives.
-Throughout the curriculum, students are encouraged to find original answers to modern research challenges using the state-of-the-art facilities available on campus.
+- Throughout the curriculum, students are encouraged to find original answers to modern research challenges using the state-of-the-art facilities available on campus

-Many of the AAST faculty hold doctorates in their area of expertise.
-Additionally, through our Senior Experience program and other industrial or academic collaborations, AAST students have several opportunities to interact with outside experts from institutions including Columbia, BASF, Princeton, Stevens and the American Museum of Natural History to name just a few.
-Whether they pursue further science or choose another path, AAST graduates possess the knowledge, skills and experience to succeed in a number of fields.
+Many of the AAST faculty hold doctorates in their areas of expertise.
+Additionally, through our senior experience program and academic collaborations, students have unique opportunities to interact to with outside experts from institutions including Columbia, Princeton, Stevens, and the American Museum of Natural History among many others.
+Whether they continue in a STEM-relate field or choose another area, AAST graduates possess the knowledge, skills, and experience to succeed in their post-secondary studies and beyond.